 Another Idea ?

-8) A need of the second access to the ruter Vodafone !?
+8) A need of the second access to the router Vodafone !?

 We should have a second access to the Vodafone router by another basic server inside the University NKUA, is it possible ?
 This server will just have the task to route connections to the CRL stations in case the server NKUA is down … As the server Chile2 at IPGP cannot have direct access to the Vodafone router.

 When the first server NKUA is down, chile2 could take the relay as a main seedlink server by accessing the stations throughout the second server NKUA .
 This second server of course should be in another place inside the University NKUA to secure the service.

+Can we have an estimation of the number and duration of NKUA failures in the 10 last years?

+If there is a power or internet problem, the highest possibility is that there will be exactly the same problem in the whole building of the Department of Geology and Geoenvironment of NKUA.
+So, I am not sure how this would help…

 If we could proceed like that we will greatly improve the real time data distribution and we will also improve the quality of the continuous data.
-It means less requests to retrieve the missed data from the stations.
+It means less requests to retrieve the miniseed data from the stations.